(Non-)existence of Cannon-Thurston maps for Morse boundaries: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank SNSF Ambizione Fellowship of the second author used to organize a research retreat where this paper had its genesis.
 The second author was supported in part by an SNSF Ambizione Fellowship.
 The third author was supported by both the EPSRC DTA studentship as well as the LMS Early Career Fellowship.
+All authors would like to thank the referee for prompt and helpful comments.